hadleighr/CIT3606/README.md

-# template for CIT 3606
+# CIT 3606 Hadleigh Rogalski
 Use this template to make your repo holding all the labs for this class

 Change this readme text to your name and class